A Cozy Virtual Place to Get Work Done Together

 What Do You Want to See?

-In this update, I haven't really shared much technical information, but if you'd be interested in seeing more about Slumber Party's tech stack, or some other information or part of the development process, please let me know!
+In this update, I haven't really shared much technical information, but if you'd be interested in seeing more about Cowork's tech stack, or some other information or part of the development process, please let me know!
 I've never done a devlog series before, and I'm excited to share the kind of information that you want to see.